General Practice Policies

 Please read the Terms and Conditions carefully to ensure you understand Tucson Outpatient Psychiatry’s policies regarding website use, services, privacy practices, fees, etc. Your signature serves as confirmation that you understand and agree with the policies below.
 A copy of Tucson Outpatient Psychiatry’s policies is available here as PDF.
 T.O.P. reserves the right to modify or replace these Terms at any time.
 You will be provided at least 30 days’ notice prior to any new terms taking effect.

 Consultation and Treatment

-Services provided by Tucson Outpatient Psychiatry is geared toward low-acuity cases for patients age 12 and older.
+Services provided by Tucson Outpatient Psychiatry is geared toward low-acuity cases for patients.
 If a higher level of care is needed, such as residential treatment or Intensive Outpatient Programs, information on mental health services in Tucson and the surrounding area will be provided with appropriate recommendations.

 There is no guarantee that services rendered at Tucson Outpatient Psychiatry will result in successful treatment of symptoms.
 Payment is due for services provided without expressed guarantee of results for those services.